kohlhofer/Crossings/chapters/chapter-01.md

 The stove is cold.
 He leaves it that way.
 The chill will pass.

-Bread, hard as wood, chewed in silence.
+The bread is hard.
 He tears it with his teeth, softens it with well water.
 Bought three days ago, when Mrs. Ada Bell marked it down.
 By evening it will be harder still, but it will last.

 He takes the coffee tin from the shelf, counts the coins inside.
 Enough for today.
-The metal is warm, and the coins make a thin sound when he shakes them.
+The coins make a thin sound when he shakes them.
 He returns the tin to its place, next to the mason jar of fishhooks and the coil of line that needs mending.

-Outside, mist thickens the air.
-The path to the river lies worn smooth, each stone settled in its place.
+Outside, the path to the river lies worn smooth, each stone settled in its place.

 The river runs thick with mud, carrying branches and silt from upstream.
 The factory rises on the far bank—a monument of broken windows and rusted girders reaching into the gray sky.
 Scattered machines rust in the weeds below.